openvinotoolkit/openvino/docs/install_guides/installing-openvino-docker-linux.md

 ```sh
 docker run -it --rm --privileged -v /dev:/dev --network=host <image_name>
 ```

-> **NOTES**: This option is not recommended, as conflicts with Kubernetes* and other tools that use orchestration and private networks may occur.
+> **NOTE**: This option is not recommended, as conflicts with Kubernetes* and other tools that use orchestration and private networks may occur.
 Please use it with caution and only for troubleshooting purposes.

 ### Using OpenVINO Docker* image for Intel® Vision Accelerator Design with Intel® Movidius™ VPUs

 #### Step 1: Configure OpenVINO Docker* image

->**NOTE**: When building the Docker image, create a user in the Dockerfile that has the same UID (User Identifier) and GID (Group Identifier) as the user which that runs hddldaemon on the host, and then run the application in the Docker image with this user.
+> **NOTE**: When building the Docker image, create a user in the Dockerfile that has the same UID (User Identifier) and GID (Group Identifier) as the user which that runs hddldaemon on the host, and then run the application in the Docker image with this user.
 This step is necessary to run the container as a non-root user.

 To use the Docker container for inference on Intel® Vision Accelerator Design with Intel® Movidius™ VPUs, do the following steps:
 1. Set up the environment on the host machine to be used for running Docker*.
 It is required to execute hddldaemon, which is responsible for communication between the HDDL plugin and the board.
 To learn how to set up the environment (the OpenVINO package or HDDL package must be pre-installed), see [Configuration guide for HDDL device](https://github.com/openvinotoolkit/docker_ci/blob/master/install_guide_vpu_hddl.md) or [Configuration Guide for Intel® Vision Accelerator Design with Intel® Movidius™ VPUs](installing-openvino-linux-ivad-vpu.md).
 2. Prepare the Docker* image by adding the following commands to a Dockerfile:
    - **Ubuntu 18.04**:
         ```sh
         WORKDIR /tmp
         RUN apt-get update && \
             apt-get install -y --no-install-recommends \
                 libboost-filesystem1.65-dev \
                 libboost-thread1.65-dev \
                 libjson-c3 libxxf86vm-dev && \
         rm -rf /var/lib/apt/lists/* && rm -rf /tmp/*
         ```

    - **Ubuntu 20.04**:
         ```sh
         WORKDIR /tmp
         RUN apt-get update && \
             apt-get install -y --no-install-recommends \
                 libboost-filesystem-dev \
                 libboost-thread-dev \
                 libjson-c4 \
                 libxxf86vm-dev && \
         rm -rf /var/lib/apt/lists/* && rm -rf /tmp/*
         ```

 3. Run `hddldaemon` on the host in a separate terminal session using the following command:
     ```sh
     $HDDL_INSTALL_DIR/hddldaemon